vijithassar/d3-textwrap/README.md

 </script>
 ```

 8) You can't currently animate the width of wrapped text.
 Or, well, you can, but the wrap boundaries won't necessarily respond – that would require pinging the DOM upon each successive animation tick to retrieve the newly updated boundary size and would probably be horribly inefficient.
 Even if it did support that, text that's continually reflowing to fit inside boundaries where the width is animating would look weird and would make for a super distracting user interface.
-Instead, you might try using a zoom effect via transforms, or hiding or adjusting the opacity of your text during the animation and then re-running the .textwrap() method with the updated bounds after the animation is complete.
+Instead, you might try using a zoom effect via transforms, or hiding or adjusting the opacity of your text during the animation and then re-running the textwrap() method with the updated bounds after the animation is complete.

 9) A word about line spacing: